Why Fuel Efficiency is Important

 Increasing your motorcycle’s fuel efficiency is no big deal.
 There are some very basic things that you can do, from tuning your bike to following some strategic riding styles.

-- incorrect tyre pressure
+- incorrect tire pressure

 - loose chain